-Except where designated a Critical Business, Critical Infrastructure, Healthcare Operations, or required by law, as defined by the Safer-At-Home Health Order, establishments must remain closed between 10 p.m. and 5 a.m daily.
+Non-essential businesses, as defined by the Safer-At-Home Health Order, must remain closed between 10 p.m. and 5 a.m daily.
+This requirement does not apply to any business defined as an Essential Business, Essential Infrastructure, or a Healthcare Operation in the Safer-At-Home Health Order.